 How to sue for unfair practices

-You can sue for unfair practices in the Small Claims Tribunals, or in the District, Magistrates’ or High Court depending on the type of remedy you would like to claim from the supplier (see below)..
+You can sue for unfair practices in the Small Claims Tribunals, or in the District Court, Magistrates’ Court or General Division of the High Court depending on the type of remedy you would like to claim from the supplier (see below).

 How can consumers get recourse?